January 30, 2015: Based on reader feedback, section 4 “Do you have enough database connections?” has been revised.

 1) What is the maximum number of connections the database can handle?

 2) What is the correct size connection pool required for your application?

 Why shouldn’t you just set the connection pool size to the maximum?
 Because your application may not be the only client that’s connected to the database.
 If your application takes up all the connections, the database server won’t be able to perform as expected.
 However, if your application is the only client connected to the database, then go for it!

 How to find out the maximum number of connections

 You already confirmed in Step #1 that your database server is healthy.
 The maximum number of connections to the database is a function of the resources on the database.
 So to find the maximum number of connections, gradually increase load and the number of allowed connections to your database.
 While doing this, keep an eye on your database server’s metrics.
 Once they max out—either CPU, memory, or disk performance—you know you’ve reached the limit.
 If the number of available connections you reach is not enough for your application, then it’s time to consider upgrading your hardware.

 Determine the correct size for your application’s connection pool

 The number of allowed concurrent connections to your database is equivalent to the amount of parallel load that your application applies to the database server.
 There are tools available to help you in determining the correct number here.
-For Java, you might want to give log4jdbc a try.

 Increasing load will lead to higher transaction response times, even if your database server is healthy.
 Measure the transaction response time from end-to-end to see if Connection Acquisition time takes up increasingly more time under heavy load.
 If it does, then you know that your connection pool is exhausted.
 If it doesn’t, have another look at your database server’s metrics to determine the maximum number of connections that your database can handle.